gjyoung1974/vgs_cardform_demo/README.md

 # VGS Android "add new payment card" Demo

-This is an *"Add Payment Card form"* for Android
+This is an *"add payment card form"* for Android

 This app is meant to show how simple it is to securely add a payment cards via your own code app with VeryGoodSecurity's Secure Proxy and Vault services.